google/asylo-site/_blog/2019/asylo-redis-sqlite.md

 field can be used to pass a custom configuration into the enclave.

-Every enclave application needs at least a small amount of non-enclave code called a "driver" that is launched by the OS.
-Asylo provides a stock driver that can launch the wrapped application inside an enclave.
-When running a `cc_enclave_binary` target, the application wrapper first runs its driver on the host side.
-The driver then loads the enclave and invokes its EnterAndRun method.
+Every enclave application needs at least a small amount of non-enclave code called a "loader" that is launched by the OS.
+Asylo provides a stock loader that can launch the wrapped application inside an enclave.
+When running a `cc_enclave_binary` target, the application wrapper first runs its loader on the host side.
+The loader then loads the enclave and invokes its EnterAndRun method.
-The application wrapper's driver passes the command-line arguments to the enclave in an EnclaveInput message.
+The application wrapper's loader passes the command-line arguments to the enclave in an EnclaveInput message.
 Inside the enclave, the corresponding `Run` method invokes the wrapped application's main function with the provided command-line arguments.
-When main returns, `Run` places the return value from `main` in an `EnclaveOutput` message, which `EnterAndRun` returns to the driver.
+When main returns, `Run` places the return value from `main` in an `EnclaveOutput` message, which `EnterAndRun` returns to the loader.
-The application wrapper's driver then returns this value as the exit code to the OS.
+The application wrapper's loader then returns this value as the exit code to the OS.

 By doing this, the binary accepts input and provides output in the same way as